GreptimeTeam/docs/docs/v0.4/en/user-guide/query-data/sql.md

 ALIGN '5s' TO '2023-12-01T00:00:00' BY (host);
 ```

-1. `avg(cpu) RANGE '10s' FILL LINEAR` is a Range expression. `RANGE '10s'` specifies that the time span of the aggregation is 10s, and `FILL LINEAR` specifies that if there is no data within a certain aggregation time, use the `LINEAR` method to fill it.
+1. `avg(cpu) RANGE '10s' FILL LINEAR` is a Range expression. `RANGE '10s'` specifies that the time range of the aggregation is 10s, and `FILL LINEAR` specifies that if there is no data within a certain aggregation time, use the `LINEAR` method to fill it.
 2. `ALIGN '5s'` specifies the that data statistics should be performed in steps of 5s.
 3. `TO '2023-12-01T00:00:00` specifies the origin alignment time.
 The default value is Unix time 0.
 4. `BY (host)` specifies the aggregate key.
 If the `BY` keyword is omitted, the primary key of the data table is used as the aggregate key by default.